WILLIAMNGUYEN18/coFi/patchlog.md

 Keurig changed to smaller model
 * has built in cup detector
 * will need to add another if statement regarding if cup is present (along with if the water is finished heating up)

+8/11/18
+Using external HTML file rather than string
+* Will is working on successfully reading an additional html file into a string to be used rather than page
+* Even is working on creating an HTML file suitable to our needs
+* Zach is working on decomposing the newer (smaller) keurig for use